bsmith89/midas2-wiki/Home.md

-# Microbiome - Integrated Gut Genome Tools
+# Integrated Gut Genome Tools

 A collection of 286,997 metagenome-assembled genomes (MAGs) from human gut samples has been clustered into 4,644 species in an effort similar to [IGGdb 1.0](https://github.com/snayfach/IGGdb).
 We refer to this new collection as IGGdb 2.0, IGG 2.0, IGG+, or simply IGG.
 Perhaps the most important difference with respect to the original IGGdb 1.0 is that this new collection contains only gut genomes.